FACTS & FIGURES

-In 2017, the Latvian economy has started the year strongly, with growth around +4.7%/yr in Q3, driven by strong manufacturing output, retail trade and construction activity.
-Based on these trends, the general expectation is that Latvia’s growth rate in 2017 will average around 4.5% and in 2018 continue at 3.5-4.0% according to some forecasts (IMF / World Bank, October, 2017).
+In 2017, the Latvian economy started the year strongly, with growth around +4.7%/yr in Q3, driven by strong manufacturing output, retail trade and construction activity.
+Based on these trends, the general expectation is that Latvia’s growth rate in 2017 will have been around 4.5% and in 2018 continue at 3.5-4.0% according to most forecasts (IMF / World Bank, October, 2017).
 Key drivers of this improvement will be a normalization of disbursement of EU funds, the expectation of a stronger US economy, and better prospects in Europe and emerging markets.

 Although Latvian exporters have expanded to new markets, Europe remains the key destination for Latvian exports.
 If Europe holds up, Latvia will benefit.

 Looking back, the sharp recession experienced in 2008-2010 has helped Latvia to consolidate its economy resulting in more sensible economic and financial management by both the private and public sector in Latvia in the years to come.